slipstream/SlipStreamWebUI/README.md

        --args --disable-web-security --user-data-dir
 ```

-For **Safari**, first enable the "Develop" menu.
-Open the Safari
+For **Safari**, first enable the "Develop" menu:

+ * Open the Safari preferences,
-preferences, click the "Advanced" tab, and then activate the "Show
+ * Click the "Advanced" tab, and
-Develop menu in menu bar" option.
-Once the "Develop" menu is visible,
+ * Then activate the "Show Develop menu in menu bar" option.

-choose the "Disable Cross-Origin Restrictions" option.
+Once the "Develop" menu is visible, **choose the "Disable Cross-Origin
+Restrictions" option**.

 There may be **FireFox** plugins that will allow you to disable the
 CORS protections.
-Easier solution is to use Chrome or Safari.
+The easier solution is to use Chrome or Safari.

 ### Development

 The development environment requires [`lein`](https://leiningen.org).

 Once `lein` is installed, you can setup the interactive environment by